adkelley/javascript-to-purescript/README.md

 ### My Favorite PureScript tools & references

-1. [PureScript by Example](https://book.purescript.org) is the official PureScript book, originally by Phil Freeman (the author of the PureScript language) and now maintained by the community.
+1. [PureScript by Example](https://book.purescript.org) is the official PureScript book, originally by Phil Freeman (the author of the PureScript language) and now maintained by the [community fork](https://github.com/purescript-contrib/purescript-book).
 2. [Pursuit](https://pursuit.purescript.org) is the home of PureScript documentation; soon to become your best friend
 3. [Try PureScript](http://try.purescript.org/) allows you to try key examples of PureScript in the browser.
 You can also create your own.
 4. psc-ide (distributed with the compiler) provides editor support, including [atom](https://github.com/nwolverson/atom-ide-purescript), [emacs]( https://github.com/epost/psc-ide-emacs), [vim](https://github.com/FrigoEU/psc-ide-vim), and [visual studio]( https://github.com/nwolverson/vscode-ide-purescript)